jorgechp/etsiit_bot/.github/ISSUE_TEMPLATE/enhancement.md

 ---

-name: Proposición de mejora
+name: Improvement suggestion
-about: Crea una proposición de mejora para el bot
+about: Suggest an improvement for the bot
 title: "ENH:"
 labels: "enhancement"

 ---

-## Descripción de la proposición de mejora
+## Enhancement description